Gerry33/IPCameraServer/README.md

 Start the server with 'java -jar ipCamServer.jar'.
 - Watch the proper operation
 - Watch the log files

+If all is fine, send the program to background: 'java -jar ipCamServer.jar & ' if all is still fine, install a system service using the provided service description file.

 -- To be continued very soon --